A Stochastic Genetic Interacting Particle Method for Reaction-Diffusion-Advection Equations: Error Analysis of the SGIP method for RDA Equation

 \section{Error Analysis of the SGIP method for RDA Equation}

-In this section, we present a rigorous error analysis for the SGIP algorithm applied to the RDA equation.
-The analysis systematically decomposes the total error into four fundamental components: splitting error, particle approximation error, spatial discretization error, and sampling error.
+In this section, we present a complete error analysis for the SGIP algorithm applied to RDA equations.
+The analysis systematically decomposes the total error into three main categories: the consistency error arising from operator splitting and spatial discretization, the propagation error governed by the stability of the evolution operators, and the stochastic numerical error introduced by density estimation and resampling.
 We establish precise bounds for each component and combine them to obtain the overall error estimate.